Magnetic Flux Leakage (MFL-3d Version)

-Magnetic flux leakage (MFL) is a magnetic method of non-destructive testing that is used to detect corrosion, pitting and wall loss in steel structures.
+Magnetic flux leakage (MFL) is a non-destructive magnetic testing method used to detect corrosion, pitting, and wall loss in steel structures.

-Magnetic flux leakage (MFL) is commonly used for inspecting tank floors in the petrochemical industry.
-Corrosion of the tank floor can lead to the loss of product and cause damage to the environment.
-Therefore, it is vital that tank floor inspections are carried out in order to prevent the occurrence of such problems.
+Magnetic flux leakage (MFL) is a technique commonly used in the petrochemical industry for inspecting tank floors.
+Corrosion of the tank floor can result in product loss and environmental damage.
+As a result, tank floor inspections are critical in order to prevent the occurrence of such problems.

 - Determining Corrosion Growth Accurately and Reliably.

 - Magnetic flux leakage as applied to above ground storage tank flat bottom tank floor inspection.